Canadian Regulations for Travel Agencies in a Nutshell

 1. An agency owner/manager: Requires license and certification

 To become an agency manager, you need a general permit (or restricted permit) and certification.
-To become an external or hosted agent, you only need certification (and you must operate under a licensed agency).
+To become an external or hosted agent, you only need certification (and must operate under a licensed agency).

 Here's how to embark on that process!